 Nocturne: The True Story of an Etching which Grew

 In 1979 I created an etching with aquatint called "Nocturne".
 It depicted a full moon gleaming through branches and moonlight reflected on a body of water beyond the trees.
-One of the galleries which handled my work at the time was The Red Barn Gallery, located near Green Bay, Wisconsin.
-There a young woman purchased an impression of "Nocturne" as a gift for her friend Dave Unites.
+One of the galleries which handled my work at the time was The Red Barn Gallery, located near Green Bay, Wisconsin and a young woman visiting there purchased an impression of "Nocturne" as a gift for her friend Dave Unites.

 I was thrilled.
 "Of course," I responded.
 Just send me a snapshot when it is done.

 As it happened, I thought little more about it...
-I was preparing for a solo museum show and had a lot on my mind.
+At the time I was preparing for a solo museum show and had a lot on my mind.
 Thus it was a wonderful surprise when, approximately two months later, a package arrived from Dave containing photos of "Nocturne" writ large.
-Also in the package was a note invitating me to visit Dave at his home at Tee Lake near LaPorte, Indiana to see the work.
+Also in the package was a note inviting me to visit Dave at his home at Tee Lake near LaPorte, Indiana to see the work.

 Why do I share this story with you?
 Because it is about the human side of art, about art bringing folks together, about enjoyment and affirmation.
 It turns out that Dave is an artist in his own right (you'll have to ask him about that if you ever meet him) and I am delighted with his affection for my work.